DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/sorting.md

 [note] To disable sorting for a particular column, set the column’s **allowSorting** option to **false**.

-To clear sorting for a column, click Ctrl and the column header.
+To clear sorting for a column, hold Ctrl and click the column header.
 You can also use the column header’s context menu to specify the column’s sort settings and clear sorting.
-Use the [ascendingText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#ascendingText), [descendingText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#descendingText) and the [clearText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#clearText) options to specify texts for the corresponding context menu items.
+Use the [ascendingText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#ascendingText), [descendingText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#descendingText), and the [clearText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#clearText) options to specify text for the corresponding context menu items.

 ![DevExtreme Gantt - Sorting](/images/Gantt/sorting-context-menu.png)